 There are several different species of mites that can cause damage to a wide variety of ornamental plants, including deciduous trees and shrubs, evergreens, and garden plants.
 As the name implies, mites are so small that they often cannot be seen without the aid of a magnifying glass, which makes identification difficult.
-Often the first sign of a problem is the foliage’s sticky appearance, which is caused by extremely fine webbing produced by certain species of mites.
-More commonly, an infected leaf or needle will begin to lose its normal green color, followed by a flecked or stippled pattern.
+Often the first sign of a problem is extremely fine webbing produced by certain species of mites.
+More commonly, an infested leaf or needle will begin to lose its normal green color, followed by a flecked or stippled pattern.
 To verify the presence of mites, place a piece of white paper beneath an infested branch and gently shake the foliage.
 Mites will fall and appear as slow-moving specks on the paper.

 Although mites can appear any time during the growing season, most mite populations will increase quickly during hot, dry weather.
 Their development from egg to adult usually takes less than a week, and most mite species produce several generations each season.
 This combination of rapid growth and multiple generations makes them difficult to control.

 Of the many species of mites in existence, the most common garden mites are the two-spotted spider mite, the spruce spider mite, and the European red spider mite.